lupyuen/lupyuen.github.io/src/flash.md

     1. Connect __GPIO 8__ to __3.3V__

-    1. Connect MagicHome to the USB port
+    1. Reconnect MagicHome to the USB port

 1. Enter this to flash our firmware...